Salvation Army is closing a rehab center. Now more men will likely end up in jail

 The rehabilitation center, which holds 80 men and is typically full, will close Oct.
 1, said Maj.
 Ivan Wild, commander for the Salvation Army’s Del Oro division in the Sacramento area.
 Participants live there for six months while receiving recovery services, job training, working in warehouses, and attending religious services, Wild said.
 They also go to classes on personal banking and parenting.

-Last year, 89 men graduated from the rehabilitation program in Sacramento, a Salvation Army spokeswoman said.
+Last year, 89 men graduated from the rehabilitation program in Sacramento, according to Samantha Jarosz, a Salvation Army spokeswoman.

+As of today, 49 men in the Sacramento program are “dealing with legal issues,” across a total of 18 counties, Jarosz said.

 The program is not accepting any new men, and men who do not complete the program by Oct.
 1 will be transferred to another location, Wild said.